 The Company may also apply a price-based methodology that utilizes, where available, quoted prices or other market information obtained from recent trading activity in positions with the same or similar characteristics to the position being valued.
 If relevant and observable prices are available, those valuations may be classified as Level 2.
 However, when there are one or more significant unobservable "price" inputs, those valuations will be classified as Level 3.
-Furthermore, when a quoted price is considered stale, a significant adjustment to the price of a similar security may be necessary to reflect differences in the terms of the actual security or loan being valued, or alternatively, when prices from independent sources may be insufficient to corroborate a valuation, the "price" inputs are considered unobservable and the fair value measurements are classified as Level 3.
+Furthermore, when a quoted price is considered stale, a significant adjustment to the price of a similar security is necessary to reflect differences in the terms of the actual security being valued, or alternatively, when prices from independent sources are insufficient to corroborate a valuation, the "price" inputs are considered unobservable and the fair value measurements are classified as Level 3.

-If quoted market prices are not available, fair value is based upon internally developed valuation techniques that use, where possible, current market-based parameters, such as forward prices and commodity price volatility and correlation.
+If quoted market prices are not available, fair value is based upon internally developed valuation techniques that use, where possible, current market-based parameters, such as interest rates, currency rates and option volatilities.
 Items valued using such internally generated valuation techniques are classified according to the lowest level input or value driver that is significant to the valuation.
 Thus, an item may be classified as Level 3 even though there may be some significant inputs that are readily observable.

-Fair value estimates from internal valuation techniques are verified, where possible, to prices obtained from independent vendors or brokers.
-Vendors' and brokers' valuations may be based on a variety of inputs ranging from observed prices to proprietary valuation models, and the Company assesses the quality and relevance of this information in determining the estimate of fair value.
+Where internal valuation techniques are used to determine fair value estimates, independent vendor or broker data is utilized when possible.
+Vendor and broker valuations may be based on a variety of inputs ranging from observed prices to proprietary valuation models, and the Company assesses the quality and relevance of this information in determining the estimate of fair value.
 The following section describes the valuation methodologies used by the Company to measure various financial instruments at fair value.
 Where appropriate, the description includes details of the valuation models, the key inputs to those models and any significant assumptions.